Carrot Cake Cupcakes

 Welcome to #FallFlavors where more than 25 food bloggers are sharing recipes with favorite fall flavors.
 Our sponsors (Millican Pecan, Dixie Crystals, Melissa’s Produce, Taylor & Colledge, Nairn’s, and Republic of Tea) have furnished participating bloggers with complimentary product to use in their recipe creations that they will be sharing this week.
 Be sure to follow our Fall Flavors Pinterest account for more inspiration.

-Prior to starting my blog, I made custom cakes and cupcakes for people– birthdays, showers, weddings, parties.
+Prior to starting my site, I made custom cakes and cupcakes for people– birthdays, showers, weddings, parties.
 And since I was still working a full time job outside of the house back then (still a dream I get to do THIS as a full time job these days!), I made a lot of cupcakes for coworkers and lunch events.

 WHAT IS IN THESE CARROT CUPCAKES?